A CHRISTIAN MISSION

 #3: Mail a Check to Door of Hope Mission PO Box 1789, Odessa, TX 79760

-#4: When you Shop at Amazon or Ebay, just add us as your preferred charity, and a portion of your purchase will go to the Door Of Hope Mission.
+#4: When you Shop on eBay, add us as your preferred charity, and a portion of your purchase will go to the Door Of Hope Mission.

-With Ebay: You just need to add the Door Of Hope Mission to your favorites.
-Click the link this link to add us.
+With Ebay: You must add the Door Of Hope Mission to your favorites.
+Click the link to add us.

 https://charity.ebay.com/charity/charity-name/2432315